Establishing residue limits for chemicals and contaminants

 National Organochlorine Residue Management (NORM) program

-NORM is a joint initiative of the Cattle Council of Australia, Australian Lot Feeders Association, state departments of primary industries (or equivalent), and the Australian Department of Agriculture.
+NORM is a joint initiative of the Cattle Council of Australia, Australian Lot Feeders Association, state departments of primary industries (or equivalent), and the Australian Department of Agriculture, Water and the Environment.

 The program aims to reduce the occurrence of organochlorine chemical contaminants (such as dieldrin, DDT, heptachlor, and BHC) in beef products.
 These chemicals were legally used in the past as pest control agents in agricultural production systems and for termite control in farm and domestic buildings.
 They have been progressively banned from agriculture mainly because of their persistence in the environment and animal tissues.